In defining viral marketing, many creative descriptions have been put forward.

 The founders knew that discussion around the rings would be high (jewelry is naturally seen and discussed), but adding in this outrageous potential for a real diamond ring was enough to tip the scales and turned the campaign into a big win for the ecommerce company, helping them achieve $1 million in revenue in 12 months.

 3. Easter eggs and the “experience”

 Viral marketing for horror movies seems to be a very common thing these days.
-Just a few weeks ago, to promote the re-imagining of the movie Carrie, the marketing team for the new movie created a “telekinetic coffee shop scenario,” where an angry women in a coffee shop was made to look like she had the powers of telekinesis:
+The marketing team for the re-imagining of Carrie created a “telekinetic coffee shop scenario,” where an angry women in a coffee shop was made to look like she had the powers of telekinesis: